+Gate MUST open until it contacts the physical stop "Flange". (if gate starts to close, turn power off and change the direction operator opens (SW 2, switch 1).
+Turn power back on and give open command again).
 After the gate cycles to the full OPEN position, the clutch will slip for approximately 2 seconds and shut off.

-Activate a keying device to close the gate (or allow the timer to close the gate if it is turned on).
-When the gate cycles to the full closed position, the clutch will slip for approximately 2 seconds and shut off.
-The operator limits are now set.
+Auto-close timer will close the gate until it contacts the physical stop "Flange".
+(Manual close command required if timer is turned off).
+When the gate cycles to the full CLOSE position, the clutch will slip for approximately 2 seconds and shut off.